OPT Data Center Technician Jobs

 Do employers need to sponsor a visa for OPT students in this role?

 Not during your OPT period.
 You already have work authorization through your F-1 OPT status, so no visa sponsorship is required to start working.
-Sponsorship only becomes relevant if you want to transition to H-1B or another visa after your OPT expires.
+Sponsorship only becomes relevant if you want to transition to H-1B visa or another visa after your OPT expires.
 Many data center employers will consider sponsorship at that point for strong performers.

 Where can I find Data Center Technician jobs that are open to OPT students?